Numan-Patil/MiniProject-LibraryManagementSystem/README.md

 - **Miscellaneous Section**: Comprehensive search functionality for other library resources.
 - **Responsive Design**: CSS adapted for consistent styling and usability on various devices.
 - **Admin Dashboard**: Centralized control for administrators to manage content and library resources.
-- **Modern UI/UX**: Minimalistic design using black, white, and blue color themes, rounded edges, shadows, and streamlined animations.
+- **Modern UI/UX**: Minimalistic design using black, white, and lavender color themes, rounded edges, shadows, and streamlined animations.

 ## Design Philosophy
 The design approach for this Library Management System is focused on: